mp3g/frameworks-checklist-navigator/README.md

 ## Introduction
 This repository contains a lightweight business cybersecurity assesment tool for code development projects in the design phase of the SSDLC.
+Organizations can use this checklist to:

++ Assess and enhance their cybersecurity posture
++ Implement comprehensive security controls
++ Ensure compliance with multiple security standards

 The security controls found in this webapp tool are the result of combining three different state-of-the-art cybersecurity standards.
 These security standards are **OWASP's ASVS**, **DSOMM**, and **MITRE ATT&CK**.